KelvinMsft/kHypervisor/README.md

   * It onlys support restricted guest (protected - paging mode) for the present

 # Description
-The kHypervisor is not yet completed, and it will be rapidly update on progress, please using a windbg+vmware 12 for debugging kHypervisor.
+The kHypervisor is completed in lab machines, please test kHypervisor in your VMWare or newly installed machine for best experience.

 # Progress
 `2016-10-19`  First commit, Supporting nested itself only, and nested software breakpoint exception from Level 2.
 And the nested-Vmm is able to dispatch this exception to L1 and help L1 to resume to L2.

 `2016-10-21`  Fixed Ring-3 vm-exit emulation error.

-`2017-01-03`  Reconstruct project, and Finding VMCS12 through VMCS02 by executing vmptrst
+`2017-01-03`  Refactor project, and Finding VMCS12 through VMCS02 by executing vmptrst

 `2017-01-22`  GS Kernel base MSR bug fixed when Emulation VMRESUME/VMLAUNCH